 Air pollution in cities like Canterbury and large towns is self-evident and it attracts headlines, but we all know that the traffic in parts of Wye is a problem too, especially at certain times of the day.
 Long queues build up on either side of the level crossing throughout the day, and we know that that idling engines emit harmful particles.
 Wye has narrow medieval streets which may contain these particles and reduce the rate of dispersal (the canyon effect) and affect air quality.
 There is no safe level for particulates.

 Children are likely to be more exposed to harmful air pollution during their daily walks to and from school.
 Their size and growing bodies makes them especially vulnerable to harm from air pollution.
 This can reduce the lung development of children and increase their risk of asthma.
 'Air pollution is a complex mix of particles and gases of both natural and human origin.
 Particulate matter (PM) and nitrogen dioxide (NO2) are both major components of urban air pollution.
 Currently, there is no clear evidence of a safe level of exposure below which there is no risk of adverse health effects.'
 Health matters: air pollution Public Health England

 Wye Breathes is a 'citizen science' project which relies on a team of volunteers to take regular samples of roadside air from outside the two schools in Wye.
 The University of Kent has provided and calibrated three types of specialist air sampling equipment and scientists will analyse the data that they record.

 For an outline of the Wye Breathes project, download the leaflet via the link above.

-About Wye Active
+About Wye Active CIC

-If you want to join the group's mailing list and be kept informed about Wye Active please contact the group direct here.
+If you want to join the Wye Active CIC's mailing list and be kept informed about its project development work, please contact the group direct here.